medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 - The OS load the page into physical memory
 - The MMU updates the TLB and places the address on the bus

-After the RAM recieves the address, the data is loaded into the CPU and stored in the appropriate variable.
+After the RAM receives the address, the data is loaded into the CPU and stored in the appropriate variable.

 # Conclusion